 Do your upper eyelids feel heavy?
 Do your eyes have a hooded appearance?
 Eyelid droop is a condition that affects people of all ages.
 It can affect both the upper and lower eyelids.
-Fortunately, our expert surgeon, Dr. Eccles-Brown, at Elmquist Eye Group can diagnose the condition and perform an upper lid blepharoplasty surgery to correct the issue.
+Fortunately, our expert surgeon, Dr. Rodriguez, at Elmquist Eye Group can diagnose the condition and perform an upper lid blepharoplasty surgery to correct the issue.

 What is blepharoplasty?

 Eyelid surgery, also called “blepharoplasty,” is a cosmetic surgical procedure that can reverse the signs of aging of the upper and/ or lower eyelids by adding or removing fat deposits and loose, sagging skin from the lids.
 It is one of the most common cosmetic procedures in the U.S. today and can be done to address issues such as:

 - Puffiness in the eyelid area

 - Eyelids that sag into your field of vision